 \subsection{Summary of results:}

 The remainder of this paper is structured as follows.

-Section~2 discusses several phenomena of the property-$(R_1)$ and strong property-$(R_1)$.
-With respect to the finite subsets of a Lindenstrauss space, the unit ball exhibits the strong property-$(R_1)$.
-Moreover, if $(X,Y,\mc{F}(X))$ exhibits the strong property-$(R_1)$, then $(X,B_Y,\mc{F}(B_X))$ has property-$(P_1)$.
-In addition, as expected, the (strong) property-$(R_1)$ is concluded to remain stable under $c_0$ and $\ell_\iy$ sums.
+Section~2 discusses several phenomena associated with property-$(R_1)$ and strong property-$(R_1)$.
+It is demonstrated with respect to the finite subsets of a Lindenstrauss space, the unit ball exhibits strong property-$(R_1)$.
+Moreover, it is observed if $(X,Y,\mc{F}(X))$ exhibits strong property-$(R_1)$, then $(X,B_Y,\mc{F}(B_X))$ has property-$(P_1)$.